Luis Alberto Hernando

-Luis Alberto Hernando (born 22 September 1977) is a Spanish male sky runner champion and before, as biathlete, also competed at the 2006 Winter Olympics.
+Luis Alberto Hernando Alzaga (born 22 September 1977) is a Spanish male sky runner champion and before, as biathlete, also competed at the 2006 Winter Olympics.

 Biography

 He has won four gold medals in two different sports, trail running and sky running, two at Trail World Championships (2016, 2017), and two at the Skyrunning World Championships (2014, 2016).
 In his career, Hernando has achieved international results in five different sports.